greeniot/CC3200-Sample/README.md

 Upon execution we may face the error code **-155**.
 This means that the certificate is wrong.
 We should use the root certificate (see above) and not one of the derived ones.

 Nevertheless, at this point we may face another error code: **-461**.
 This is the *data verification error*.
 The error sounds more problematic as it is.
 The certificate needs to validated on the CC3200.
 This process includes checking the expiration time.
-Since we did not set the current date/time the verification fails.
+Since we did not set the current date/time and the CC3200 can't possibly figure out the current time all on its own the verification fails.
 We can change it as simple as placing the following snippet in the `setup` function:

 ```C
 SlDateTime_t current_time = getCurrentTime();